dirtsimple/imposer/README.md

 Note: imposer always operates on the nearest directory at or above the current directory that contains either an `imposer-project.md `, a `wp-cli.yml`, and/or a `composer.json`.
 This directory is assumed to be your project root, and all relative paths are based there.

-(Note also that imposer does not currently support operating on remote sites: state files are always read and run on the *local* machine, even if `wp eval-file` successfully sends the resulting JSON and PHP for remote execution!)
+(Note also that imposer does not currently support operating on remote sites: state files are always read and run on the *local* machine, and cannot be executed remotely by wp-cli.
+If you need to run a command remotely, use something like e.g. `ssh myserver bash -c 'cd /my/wp-instance; imposer apply'` instead.)

 #### imposer apply *[state...]*

-Load and execute the specified states, building a JSON configuration and accumulating PHP code, before handing them both off to `wp eval-file`.
+Load and execute the specified states, building a JSON configuration and accumulating PHP code, before handing them both off to `wp eval` to run the PHP code and invoke the imposer [actions and filters](#actions-and-filters).

 #### imposer json *[state...]*

-Just like `imposer apply`, except that instead of handing off the JSON and PHP to `wp eval-file`, the JSON is written to standard output for debugging.
-The `all_states_loaded` event will fire, but the `before_apply` and `after_apply` events will not.
+Just like `imposer apply`, except that instead of actually applying the changes, the JSON is written to standard output for debugging.
+The `all_states_loaded` shell event will fire, but the `before_apply` and `after_apply` events will not.
 (Any jq and shell code in the states will still execute, since that's how the JSON is created in the first place.)

 If the output is a tty and `less` is available, the output is colorized and paged.  `IMPOSER_PAGER` can be set to override the default of `less -FRX`; an empty string disables paging.